-For 2019, the directors elected to receive their Annual Fees as follows:
+(2) For 2019, the directors elected to receive their Annual Fees as follows:

 Director Cash DSUs RSUs

 Robert A. Cascella 50% 50%

 Deepak Chopra 50% 50%

 Daniel P. DiMaggio 25% 75%

 William A. Etherington 100%

 Laurette T. Koellner 50% 50%

-Carol S. Perry 100%
+Carol S. Perry - 100%

 Eamon J. Ryan 50% 50%

 Michael M. Wilson 100%

-- (3) (4) (5) (6) (7)

-- (8) (9) (10)

-- Amounts in this column represent the grant date fair value of RSUs issued in respect of 2019 Annual Fees.
-The grant date fair value of the grants is the same as their accounting value.

-Amounts in this column represent the grant date fair value of RSUs issued in respect of 2019 Annual Fees.
-The grant date fair value of the grants is the same as their accounting value.

-Amounts in this column represent the portion of 2019 Annual Fees paid in cash.

-Mr. Cascella was appointed to the Board of Directors effective February 1, 2019.

-During 2019, Mr. Etherington was the Chair of the Board and the Chair of the Nominating and Corporate Governance Committee.
+- (3) Amounts in this column represent the grant date fair value of DSUs issued in respect of 2019 Annual Fees.
+The grant date fair value of the grants is the same as their accounting value. - (4) Amounts in this column represent the grant date fair value of RSUs issued in respect of 2019 Annual Fees.
+The grant date fair value of the grants is the same as their accounting value. - (5) Amounts in this column represent the portion of 2019 Annual Fees paid in cash. - (6) Mr. Cascella was appointed to the Board of Directors effective February 1, 2019. - (7) During 2019, Mr. Etherington was the Chair of the Board and the Chair of the Nominating and Corporate Governance Committee.
 Mr. Etherington received an annual Board Chair retainer fee in the amount of \$360,000.
-He did not receive a committee that annual retainer for the Start of the Adult Committee.

-Mr. Spoalia is an officer of the Chair of the Adult Committee.

-Mr. Spoalia is an officer of Onex and did not receive any compensation in his capacity as a director of the Corporation in 2019; however, Onex received compensation for providing the services of Mr. Popatia as a director in 2019 pursuant to a Services Agreement be Corporation and Onex, entered into on January 1, 2009 (as amended January 1, 2017, the "Services Agreement").
+He did not receive a committee chair annual retainer in his capacity as Chair of the Nominating and Corporate Governance Committee.
+Mr. Etherington retired from the Board of Directors effective January 29, 2020. - (8) During 2019, Mses.
+Koellner and Perry and Messrs.
+Ryan and Wilson (Chair) served on an ad hoc committee of the Board.
+Fees with respect to service on such committee were paid in cash. - (9) Represents the annual retainer for the Chair of the Audit Committee. - (10) Mr. Popatia is an officer of Onex and did not receive any compensation in his capacity as a director of the Corporation in 2019; however, Onex received compensation for providing the services of Mr. Popatia as a director in 2019 pursuant to a Services Agreement between the Corporation and Onex, entered into on January 1, 2009 (as amended January 1, 2017, the "Services Agreement").
 The Services Agreement automatically renews for successive one-year terms unless the Corporation or Onex provide notice of intent not to renew.
-The Services Agreement automatically and the rights of Onex to receive compensation of other than accrued and unpaid compensation will terminate (a) 30 days after the first day on which Onex ceases to hold at least one MVS of Celestica or any successor company of 10) the date Mr. Popatia cases to be a director of celestica, for any reason.
+The Services Agreement terminates automatically and the rights of Onex to receive compensation (other than accrued and unpaid compensation) will terminate (a) 30 days after the first day on which Onex ceases to hold at least one MVS of Celestica or any successor company or (b) the date Mr. Popatia ceases to be a director of Celestica, for any reason.
 Onex receives compensation under the Services Agreement in an amount equal to \$235,000 per year (consistent with current annual Board retainer fees), payable in DSUs in equal quarterly installments in arrears.
-The number of DSUs is determined using the closing price of the SVS on the
+The number of DSUs is determined using the closing price of the SVS on the NYSE on the last day of the fiscal quarter in respect of which the instalment is to be credited. - (11) Represents the annual retainer for the Chair of the HRCC. - (12) Mr. Ryan was entitled to, and elected to, receive 50% of his 2019 Annual Fees in RSUs.
+Each quarterly RSU grant will vest ratably over three years, commencing on the first anniversary of the date of grant.
+Accordingly, on March 31, 2020, one-third of the RSUs granted to Mr. Ryan in respect of the first quarter of 2019 will vest and will be paid or settled either in cash or in SVS (on a one-for-one basis) at his election.